MaterializeInc/materialize/doc/user/content/ops/network-security/ssh-tunnel.md

     sudo systemctl restart sshd
     ```

-1. Retrieve the static egress IPs from Materialize and configure the firewall rules (e.g. AWS Security Groups) for your SSH bastion to allow SSH traffic only for those IP addresses.
+5. Retrieve the static egress IPs from Materialize and configure the firewall rules (e.g. AWS Security Groups) for your SSH bastion to allow SSH traffic for those IP addresses only.

     ```sql
     SELECT * FROM mz_catalog.mz_egress_ips;